Kivu conflict: Fall 2008 fighting

+Between 4 and 5 November, Human Rights Watch estimated that CNDP forces executed at least 150 people in Kiwanja.
+Many of the victims had gunshot wounds to the head or injuries from machetes, spears, or clubs, indicating extrajudicial killings rather than casualties from combat.
+Among those killed were at least 14 children, 8 women, and 7 elderly people.
+On 6 November, rebels broke the ceasefire and took control of another town in eastern DRC during clashes with FARDC forces on the eve of a regional summit on the crisis.
+CNDP rebels captured the center of Nyanzale, a key military base in North Kivu, after FARDC retreated.
+In the weeks after the CNDP took Kiwanja and Rutshuru, CNDP fighters also raped at least 16 women and girls.

 Angolan involvement

 In November 2008, during the clashes around Goma, a UN source reported that Angolan troops were seen taking part in combat operations alongside government forces.
 Kinshasa repeatedly denied that foreign troops were on its soil — an assertion echoed by the UN mission, which has 17,000 blue-helmeted peacekeepers on the ground.
 There is "military cooperation" between Congo and Angola, and that "there are perhaps Angolan (military) instructors in country", according to the UN.
 Angola, a former Portuguese colony, sided with Kinshasa in the 1998–2003 Second Congo War that erupted when Democratic Republic of Congo was in a massive rebellion.

-Capture of Nkunda and peace treaty

-On 22 January 2009, the Rwandan military, during a joint operation with the Congolese Army, captured Nkunda as he fled from DR Congo into neighbouring Rwanda.
-Rwandan officials have yet to say if he will be handed over to DR Congo, which has issued an international warrant for his arrest.
-A military spokesperson said Nkunda had been seized after sending three battalions to repel an advance by a joint Congolese-Rwandan force.
-The force was part of a joint Congolese-Rwandan operation which was launched to hunt Rwandan Hutu militiamen operating in DR Congo.
-Nkunda is currently being held at an undisclosed location in Rwanda.
-A Rwandan military spokesman has claimed, however, that Nkunda is being held at Gisenyi, a city in Rubavu district in the Western Province of Rwanda.
-DR Congo's government suggested his capture would end the activities of one of the country's most feared rebel groups, recently split by a leadership dispute.

-With the ending of the joint Rwandan-DRC offensive against Hutu militiamen responsible for the 1994 Genocide in Rwanda, the Kivu conflict effectively ended.
-On 23 March 2009, the CNDP signed a peace treaty with the government, in which it agreed to become a political party in exchange for the release of its members.